 Please note that IDE hard drives must be set to Master mode for password extraction and reset or drive recovery.
 To use the drive in Master mode, place a jumper on the first pair of pins (closest to the IDE port), as shown in the picture below.

 Attach the 2.5-mm RX-TX connector to the third pair of jumper pins, as shown in the picture below.
 Make sure that red RX (receive) wire is facing down and the black TX (transmit) wire is facing up.
 The second pair and the fourth pair of pins must be left open.

 Similar to desktop hard drives, laptop Seagate hard drives also must be set to Master mode to perform password extraction and reset or drive recovery.
 Master mode on a 2.5-inch device is set by removing all jumpers.

-There is a 3.5"-to-2.5" IDE adapter included in the package with the DiskSense unit.
-It consists of the following components:
+There is a Atola external IDE adapter included in the package with the DiskSense 2 unit.

 Use the adapter to connect the drive to IDE interface cable and IDE power cable.
-Then attach the 2.5-mm RX-TX connector to pins marked A and C, as shown in the picture below.
-Make sure that the black TX (transmit) wire is connected to the pin A, and red RX (receive) wire is connected to the pin C.
+Then attach the 2.5-mm RX-TX connector to the left pins vertically, as shown in the picture below.
+Make sure that the black TX (transmit) wire is connected to the upper pin and red RX (receive) wire is connected to the lower pin.